deficollective/defiscan/src/content/protocols/etherfi-stake/ethereum.md

 ## Conclusion

-Some text in form of:

-The xyz protocol achieves High centralization risk scores for its Upgradeability, Autonomy and Exit Window dimensions.
-It thus ranks Stage 0.
+The protocol achieves _High_ centralization risk scores for its _Upgradeability_, _Autonomy_, _Exit Window_, and _Accessibility_ section.
+It thus scores **Stage 0**.

-The protocol could reach Stage 1 by ...

-The project additionally could advance to Stage 2 if ...
+The protocol could reach Stage 1 by integrating a 7-day _Exit Window_ on all upgrades and actions that may lead to _loss of user funds_.
+It should further implement mitigations for its critical dependency on _Eigenlayer_, if _Eigenlayer_ doesn't become a Stage 1 protocol.
+Finally, it would need to offer either an open-sourced alternative frontend or a possibility for user to self-host the existing app.

 # Reviewer's Notes